rosano/journal/content/posts/01jfyn6qxrj2x2yss48kqhqf8y.md

 country: India
 categories: ["thought"]
 ---
-There is no language without a listener who can understand what is being said.
+there is no language without a listener who can understand what is being said.